omabogun/Data-Analysis_Project-1/socialbuzz.md

 I started with cleaning the data and merged them to prepare the data for analysis.

 Finally, I used the clean data to answer the client's business question by deriving the top five content categories.
-I used Microsoft Excel as the primary tool for cleaning, modelling and analysing the data
+I completed the project using three different tools for cleaning, modelling and analysing the data i.e. MS-Excel, SQL and Python.

 ## Data Model: